dbt-labs/dbt-project-evaluator/README.md

 <details>
 <summary><b>Reason to Flag</b></summary>

+This model highlights instances where the resources referenced by exposures are either:

+1. a `source`
+2. a `model` that does not use the `table` or `incremental` materialization

-Models that are referenced by an exposure are likely to be used heavily in downstream systems, and therefore need to be performant when queried.
-This model highlights instances where the models referenced by exposures are not either a `table` or `incremental` materialization.
+Exposures should depend on the business logic you encoded into your dbt project (e.g. models or metrics) rather than raw untransformed sources.
+Additionally, models that are referenced by an exposure are likely to be used heavily in downstream systems, and therefore need to be performant when queried.
 </details>

 <details>
 <summary><b>How to Remediate</b></summary>

+If you have a source parent of an exposure, you should incorporate that raw data into your project in some way, then update the exposure to point to that model.
 If necessary, update the `materialized` configuration on the models returned in `fct_exposure_parents_materializations` to either `table` or `incremental`.
 This can be done in individual model files using a config block, or for groups of models in your `dbt_project.yml` file.
 See the docs on [model configurations](https://docs.getdbt.com/reference/model-configs) for more info!
 </details>